 3. Start small

-Doing so many things at one time can get overwhelming.
+Doing so many things at once can get overwhelming.
 It’s not a race, so break it down into small, manageable chunks.
 This will reduce stress and help you avoid procrastination.

 Start with a couple of easy activities you like and can realistically fit into your morning routine.
 Here are a few examples: